ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 This function, if defined by you, will be executed on startup of the ChatScript system.
-It is a way to dynamically add facts and user variables into the base system common to all users.
+It is a way to dynamically add facts and user variables into the base system common to all users (the boot layer).
 And returned output will go to the console and if a server, into the server log Note that when a user alters a system `$variable`, it will be refreshed back to its original value for each user.

 If you create JSON data, you should probably use ^jsonlabel() to create unique names separate from the normal json naming space.

-## `^CS_BOOT()`
+You can also add facts to the boot layer by creating facts from a user script using ^createFact(s v o #FACTBOOT)

-This function, if defined by you, will be executed on system startup.
-Allows you to read external data to be incorporated as Facts into the basic server.
+This function allows you to read external data to be incorporated as Facts into the basic server.
 You are allowed to define any number of these in a multibot environment without triggering a complaint about already defined functions.

+^purgeboot can be used to erase facts stored in the boot layer.

 ## `^CS_REBOOT()`